 Property Taxes and Payment FAQs

-Effective January 1st, 2023, there will be a surcharge of $10.00 for all requests for tax statements and/or copies of interim or final tax bills.
+Please be advised that there is a surcharge of $10.85 for all requests for tax statements and/or copies of interim or final tax bills.
 The surcharge will be applicable to both reprinted/mailed and emailed copies.
 Requests for statements or copies of bills received in office can be paid for with cash, debit, or cheque.
 Requests received via email or phone will be processed as a surcharge to your tax account.

 Property Tax General FAQs